-The IWSI Group has decades of experience in growing modern apprenticeship programs for a broad range of populations including those underserved like transitioning workers, disadvantaged youth, juveniles in the justice system, and formerly incarcerated individuals.
+The IWSI Group has decades of experience in growing modern apprenticeship programs for a broad range of populations including young adults, transitioning or mature workers and underserved populations like disadvantaged youth, juveniles in the justice system, and formerly incarcerated individuals.

-IWSI has worked with individual employers as well as states and localities to plan for program sustainability and long-term success.
-For new programs and initiatives, IWSI identifyies the skills needs associated with filling talent pipelines to drive productivity, recruits target populations, customizes training curriculum to a particular industry or employer, and in the case of public sector initiatives, attracts new business investment to communities.
+IWSI has worked with individual employers as well as states and localities to plan for sustainability and long-term success of their modern apprenticeship endeavors.
+For new programs and initiatives, IWSI identifies the skills needed to fill talent pipelines and drive productivity, recruits target populations, customizes training curriculum to a particular industry or employer, and in the case of public sector initiatives, attracts new business investment to communities.

-In addition to advising on the design and implementation of new programs, IWSI uses its decades of experience to identify gaps or weak links in existing programs and initiatives – ultimately, improving efficacy, expanding candidate pools and strengthening impacts of a workforce bolstered by apprenticeship.
+In addition to advising on the design and implementation of new programs, IWSI uses its decades of experience to identify gaps or weak links in existing programs and initiatives – improving efficacy, expanding candidate pools, and ultimately strengthening impacts of a workforce bolstered by modern apprenticeship.

 Scaling Modern Apprenticeship with Intermediaries

 Apprenticeship intermediaries are typically non-profit organizations with a strong commitment to workforce development.
 They fill many of the community outreach, administrative and technical assistance needs of apprenticeship programs, especially for small- and medium-size employers.
-Apprenticeship intermediaries are quickly taking root in America.
-As the number of organizations interested in building such employer networks continues to grow, it will help increase the popularity and embrace of the model across a broad array of sectors.
-Mostly through its use of intermediaries, IWSI has facilitated the graduation of over 15,000 apprentices to date.
+Intermediaries are quickly taking root in America.
+As the number of organizations interested in building such employer networks continues to grow, it will help increase the popularity and adoption of apprenticeship across a wide array of sectors.
+Mostly through its use of the intermediary model, IWSI has facilitated the graduation of over 15,000 apprentices to date.

 Brand Awareness and Program Dissemination

-IWSI America’s special expertise extends to resources for the development of fundamental skills training.
-For the past seven years, the IWSI Group has operated a highly esteemed job readiness program for at-risk youth across Australia.
+IWSI’s special expertise embraces the development of fundamental skills training.
+For the past seven years, IWSI has operated a highly esteemed job readiness program for at-risk youth across Australia.
 The organization designed and implemented the program to provide participants with employability skills and the knowledge necessary to succeed in structured apprenticeship programs and 21st century jobs.
 Along with learning the basics of good work habits and employer expectations, young adults are taught such essential-for-success skills as critical thinking, collaboration and problem solving – putting them on a solid career path.
-Because every region has its different needs, these training materials are adapted to suit local circumstances.
+Because every region has different priorities, these training materials are adapted to suit local needs.

-Why do IWSI-advised early college programs stand out?
+Why do IWSI-advised high school programs stand out?

-We have been working on these programs for a very long time.
-Along the way, we have honed our abilities to identify stakeholders’ roles and responsibilities, and facilitate ongoing and results-driven communication including technical and programmatic assistance between partners.
-Further, based on years of trial and error, expert sequencing of classroom coursework, on-the-job training and finely-crafted mentoring practices, IWSI-advised early college high school programs consistently graduate high percentages highly skilled and ambitious talent.
+Along the way, IWSI has honed its abilities to identify stakeholders’ roles and responsibilities, and facilitate ongoing and results-driven communication between partners.
+Further, based on years of expert sequencing of classroom coursework, on-the-job training and finely-crafted mentoring practices, IWSI-advised high school programs consistently graduate high percentages of highly skilled and ambitious talent.

 Other IWSI Services